Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 !!!question "Exercise"

-    Copy the following text and add it to a file named `hello-world.nf`, save it, and execute it using the ` nextflow run` command:

-    ```groovy title="hello-world.nf"
-    process SAYHELLO {
-        debug true

-        output:
-            stdout

-        script:
-        """
-        echo 'Hello World!'
-        """
-    }

-    workflow {
-        SAYHELLO()
-    }
-    ```

-    ???
-"Solution"
+    Use ` nextflow run` command to execute `hello-world.nf`:

         ```bash
         nextflow run hello-world.nf
         ```

-## What just happened?

-Congratulations, you ran your first Nextflow pipeline!
+Congratulations!
+You have just ran your first pipeline!

 You console should look something like this: